charlottemn93/flashcard_app/README.md

 npm i

-# To build

-./build.sh - builds the Elm code and JS code

-# To run

-./develop.sh - builds the Elm code and uses elm-live to build and reload the app on save.

 This uses AWS Cognito for sign up/verification/log in

 Create a js/cognito_ids.js which will include all cognito pool data: